KumarL/sansad-site/_posts/2014-09-27-introduction.md

 Legislators
 -----------

-This method provides information and activity stats on the current memebers of the Parliament, belonging to both the houses, Lok Sabha, and Rajya Sabha.
+This method provides information and activity stats on the current members of the Parliament, belonging to both the houses, Lok Sabha, and Rajya Sabha.
 This method lives at the below root domain.

 {% highlight text %}
 http://sansad.co/api/legislators